 1 cup baking soda

-1/2 cup citric acid (you can usually find this at the health food store, too)
+1/2 cup citric acid (you can sometimes find this at the health food store, too)

 1 tablespoon cornstarch

-1/2 cup Himalayan pink salt, fine grain (you can substitute sea salt or Epsom salt)
+1/2 cup Himalayan pink salt, fine grain (you can substitute sea salt but the pink salt is so pretty in this)

 1 teaspoon grapeseed oil